RickCarlino/Terrarium-Engine/README.md

 Concepts
 --------
 The codebase provides two classes, which are intended to be used for derived classes.
+My goal is to make this project DOM and Application agnostic, with a bias

 Environments
 ------------